 Holy Week is when Christians relive the last days of the Saviour’s earthly life.
-This is why fasting becomes more severe, and church services have a special significance.
+This is why fasting has become more severe, and church services have a special significance.
 Each day of Holy Week, “we remember and relive the last days of the Savior’s life.
 But what happened on Holy Monday, and what did Jesus do?
-On Holy, Monday also happened the story of the young Joseph who his brothers in Egypt sold.
+On Holy, Monday also happened the story of the young Joseph, who his brothers in Egypt sold.
 The story of his life in liturgical worship is the anticipation of the Sacrifice of the Savior Jesus Christ, Who Judas sold.

 The Bible presents several notable events on the biblical day of the Great Moon.
-Some of the most memorable and recognizable² events were the miracle of the cursed fig tree—the questioning by the Temple priests of Jesus’ authority the overthrow of the Temple merchants’ tables.
+Some of the most memorable and recognizable² events were the miracle of the cursed fig tree—the questioning by the Temple priests of Jesus’ authority and the overthrow of the Temple merchants’ tables.
 And various parables according to which Gospel is read.
-Jesus healed 37 times on the Sabbath day and once on Passover week.
+Jesus healed 37 times on the Sabbath day and once during Passover week.

 What happened on Easter Monday of Holy Week?

 Also, on this Holy Monday, we remember a miracle that the Lord Christ did.
 A gift to the understanding of the faithful, because by not putting figs in a fig tree that was not rotten³.
 He cursed it for drying up, and it withered.
 And our Holy Church remembers this event and has an explanation for the faithful, drawing their attention to the fact that we are all called to fruit and that Christ expects something from us.
 And we are duty-bound to offer the Saviour our virtues instead of other fruits.
 The fig tree cursed by the Saviour is a kind of parable for us so that we may know that the Lord Christ rewards not only the good that men do but also rewards and punishes their indiscretions and their failure to do good.

 On Easter Monday, Jesus cursed the fig tree.